May 01, 2024

 Dr. Johansen notes that deep breathing exercises allow the nervous system to get in formation and help relax your body after a period of stress, according to research

 Other research also found that learning and practicing diaphragm breathing (or deep belly breathing) decreases your blood pressure and heart rate, helping people relax and lower cortisol levels.
-They also found that even a single breathing practice significantly reduces blood pressure, ultimately reducing stress and allowing the body to relax.
+They also found that even a single breathing practice significantly reduces blood pressure, ultimately reducing stress, relieving muscle tension, and allowing the body to relax.

 How to practice it: